totten/pathload-poc/README.md

     * Maybe performance is good.
 The PHP interpreter is pretty fast these days.
 Potentially-expensive steps (like `glob()` or `require_once`) only run if you actually need them.
     * Performance is probably not as good as composer, esp compared to classmap optimization.
     * It might be improved with a bit of caching/scanning.
 However, the caching mechanism depends on the local environment.
 I would probably organize this as an environment-specific optimization.
 (Ex: Create "pathload-wp" plugin to optimize within WP environment; create "pathload_d7" module to optimize within D7 environment.
 These would be optional things to squeeze a few more milliseconds out of each pageview.)
+* This resolves conflicts between `MINOR` and `PATCH` versions -- but not `MAJOR` versions.
+There is more discussion ("Composer Bridge") about ways to tackle that.

 ## Example project